Rudy-123/Distributed-Cache-System/README.md

 cd Distributed_Cache_System
 ```

-### 2. Launch the Grid
+### 2. Deployment (Docker Compose)

-Spin up the entire cluster (Frontend, Backend, and multiple C++ Cache Shards) with a single command:
+The easiest way to spin up the entire cluster (Frontend, Backend, and multiple C++ Cache Nodes) is using Docker Compose:

 ```bash
 docker-compose up --build -d
 ```
-*(Pro-tip: Want to test the auto-failover?
-Try killing a Master container mid-request and watch the coordinator flawlessly retry!)*
+*(Note: To scale up shards, modify `docker-compose.yml` to spin up more masters and replicas, and update the backend's routing configuration).*

-### 3. Verify Health
+### 3. Verify Services

-Ensure all nodes are pulsating:
+Ensure all containers are running successfully:

 ```bash
 docker-compose ps
 ```

-### 4. Access the Ecosystem
+### 4. Access the Application

 - **Frontend Dashboard:** `http://localhost:3000`
 - **Coordinator API:** `http://localhost:5000`